 Looking for songs about kissing, but without the obvious word 'kiss' in the title.
 Avoiding 'lips' would be good too.

 Songfilter: I heard this pop song in a mall a couple of months ago and its memoryworming me in a particularly annoying way.
 The singer addresses a nerdy/geeky boy she knew in high school and essentially apologizes for the bad treatment he got from her and her popular friends.
 (At least in my memory its a girl singing.
 Could be wrong.)
 Seems like it should be Taylor Swift or something but googling lyrics is killing me and everyone I know is too old to ask.

 So, lately I've been listening to the new Veronica Falls album.
 I'm drawn to songs like this [live version] and this: pure, jangly, motorik fuzz-pop.
 I need more, many more, songs along the same lines.
 So, who's mining this Black Tamourine-style vein of music at the moment aside from Veronica Falls? [more inside]

 I was talking with one of my student employees the other day and it turns out he's a member of one of the college's acapella groups.
 We thought it would be pretty cool for his group to record a song to be played before the library closes for the night.
 I can make this happen.
 What song(s) should they sing? [more inside]

+I am looking for inspiring songs about being in Space, or Space Travel, or even just Science! in general.
+I want to make a playlist.
 The only songs I can think of right now are Space Oddity and Rocketman, both of which are awesome songs but also completely depressing.
 I'm looking for songs that are more uplifting and inspirational.
+Please help.

 Looking for songs that express love for a particular place and capture the essence of it. [more inside]